dbenque/labkube/prez/1-pods/README.md

 HOME=/root
 ```

-Also something noticeable here: the HOSTNAME environment variable is set to the name of the pod.
+Also something noticeable here: the `HOSTNAME` environment variable is set to the name of the pod.

 You can directly edit some sections of the resource.
 For exampe you can add an annotation.
 The following command will open the editor configured for your environment:

 ``` shell
 > kubectl edit pod labkube
 ```

+## Exercice 1

+Create a pod running an interactive shell based on "alpine" image.

+## Exercice 2

+Launch a pod that echo is name and exit.

+## Exercice 3

+Create a pod running labkube and `edit` its definition to modify/add [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)